ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * The "rs_cnf" parameter defined in {{RFC9201}} can be included.
 When present, it specifies information about the public key that DEV2 uses to authenticate.

-* The "rev_aud" parameter defined in {{sec-rev_aud}} can be included, and specifies an identifier of DEV1.
+* The "rev_audience" parameter defined in {{sec-rev_audience}} can be included, and specifies an identifier of DEV1.

-  If the "rev_aud" parameter is present in the Access Token Response and it was also present in the Access Token Request, then the parameter in the Access Token Response MUST have the same value specified by the parameter in the Access Token Request.
+  If the "rev_audience" parameter is present in the Access Token Response and it was also present in the Access Token Request, then the parameter in the Access Token Response MUST have the same value specified by the parameter in the Access Token Request.

 * The "rev_scope" parameter defined in {{sec-rev_scope}} can be included, and specifies access rights that AS has granted to DEV2 for accessing protecting resources at DEV1.